-The learner accesses a catalogue of content segmented by category.
+The learner accesses a catalogue of courses segmented by category.
 Like the Netflix platform, by using a search bar everyone can filter very specific training such as: “Marketing”, “IT”, “Financial”, “Bureaucratic”, etc.

 Within these categories, several levels of difficulties can be integrated by the administrators and are visible by learners in the search results.

-Using this feature, you can thus suggest content to your learners.
+Using this feature, you can thus suggest courses to your learners.
 Even better, you can offer them training courses which they wouldn’t have thought to enrol on originally 😉

 But it doesn’t end there: the search filter also applies by skill or training package.
 This makes it possible to highlight skills similar to or in addition to the user’s search.